What’s On? Byron Bay Bluesfest 2017: 13-17 April

 If it’s Easter weekend, then you can count on one thing in Byron Bay: It’s Bluesfest time.
 This five-day Byron Bay festival of music started in 1990 and now presents more than 200 performers on around seven stages with music playing from noon to midnight every day.
 That’s a lot of music to take in!

-The Byron Bay Bluesfest is held each year (this year, 24 March-28 March) at Tyagarah Tea Tree Farm, located north of Byron Bay proper.
+The Byron Bay Bluesfest is held each year (this year, 13 April – 17 April) at Tyagarah Tea Tree Farm, located north of Byron Bay proper.
 The almost 300 acres provides space for over 100,000 people who annually come to the fest.

 Speaking of tickets, there are a variety of options available, but Bluesfest tickets are selling out quickly.
-There are five-day passes still available with prices from $575 for one adult to four adult five-day tickets for $2,200.
-If you prefer to add on the VIP Lounge, then a five-day pass will run to $330 for one adult.
-There are also three-day and one-day passes available from $420 for Friday, Saturday and Sunday down to $159 for Thursday only.
+There are five-day passes still available with prices from $620 for one adult to $280 for adult with camping add-on.
+There are also three-day and one-day passes available from $440 for Friday, Saturday and Sunday down to $179 for Thursday only.
 Children ages 6-14 have special pricing and do need a ticket.

 To and From the Bluesfest

-The Byron Bay Bluesfest 2016 offers shuttles for attendees from Byron Bay proper, Suffolk Park, Ballina, Lennox Head, Mullumbimby, Brunswick Heads, Ocean Shores and Bangalow.
-Fares are $5 each way on Thursday and $10 each way on Friday, Saturday, Sunday and Monday.
+The Byron Bay Bluesfest 2017 offers shuttles for attendees from Byron Bay proper, Suffolk Park, Lennox Head, Brunswick Heads, Ocean Shores, and Mullumbimby areas.
+Fares are $5 each way or $10 flat fee on Thursday, Friday, Saturday, Sunday and Monday.

-Before you go to the Byron Bay Bluesfest, you might want to download the 2016 app for your iPhone or Android.
+Before you go to the Byron Bay Bluesfest, you might want to download the 2017 app for your iPhone or Android.
 The app allows you to view all the artists for both Bluesfest and Boomerang Festival with a daily playing schedule.
 You can create personal alerts for any artist you want to see to make sure you get there in time to see the performance.
 In addition, there’s an event map to keep on track to whatever stage you’re heading to next.
-Learn more and follow the links to download.

 Kids Bluefest Program